RizaHKhan/mathcli/README.md

 # Math

-A really simple terminal program that allows users to perform some simple arithmatic in the console.
+A really simple terminal program that allows users to perform some simple arithmetic in the console.

 ## Installation